Skip to main content

 refund on payment report

-How does a Refund affect the sale
+How does a Refund affect the sale?

-A refund will update the Amount Paid and Amount Due amount on the sale/s.
+A refund will update the Amount Paid and Amount Due on the sale/s.
 This means that the total amount paid, and the amount still owed on the sale will be adjusted accordingly.

 Other important information

 📌 The initial payment method will be automatically selected for refunds (so if you charged via card, the refund will automatically be marked as 'card').
+Refunds related to credit card payments (e.g., Visa, Mastercard, Amex) should always be routed back to the original card when processed correctly.
+Internal system defaults, however, may sometimes lead to account credits instead of card refunds if not handled cautiously.

 📌 For all the other payment types, you still need to transfer/refund the money to the client manually.